Rose City Transit: New buses

 During its first few years, RCT's bus fleet was rather old.
 As of 1958, some buses over 20 years old were still in service, and the youngest buses in the fleet dated from 1951, when 27 buses had been purchased.
 The company made its first purchase of new buses in 1961, but of only five vehicles, 35-foot General Motors "New Look"-type buses.
 At that time, the active fleet comprised 202 buses, and 182 were scheduled to be in service each day in peak periods.
 When the city council granted RCT a 10-year operating franchise in 1962, one stipulation was that the company had to purchase at least 70 new buses within five years.
 The company complied, proceeding to purchase another 70 buses of the same type, delivered in four batches between 1963 and 1966.
 These 75 buses (numbered 501–575) were the only new buses RCT ever bought.
 The paint scheme of Rose City's buses was red and cream, originally a bright red as used in pre-RCT days by the Portland Traction Company, but later changed to a darker red.

 Nickname

 Rose City Transit dubbed a new downtown "shoppers' special" route as "Rosy" when the service was introduced in 1957, but "Rosy" later became a nickname for RCT itself, used both by the company and by the general public.
-The company also used the name "Rosy" for an advertising character, a bus with eyes and an elephant's trunk, a reference to a popular resident of the Portland Zoo (from 1953–1993), a pachyderm named Rosy who was the zoo's very first elephant.
+The company also used the name "Rosy" for an advertising character, a bus with eyes and an elephant's trunk, a reference to a popular resident of the Portland Zoo (from 1953 to 1993), a pachyderm named Rosy who was the zoo's very first elephant.